alayGit/DummyEmscriptenCanvasForumExample/README.md

 6. Refresh the page (this seems to get around a strange issue I have seen in Chrome)
 7. Open the dev tools and go to the sources tab
 8. Click on the very bottom thread (should be the bottom 'EmscriptenProcessGameMessage.worker.js')
-9. Hit the pause button lots of times and notice that the canvas actually changes sometimes.
+9. Hit the pause button lots of times (sometimes takes around 5 to 10 presses) and notice that the canvas actually changes sometimes.

+As you can see the canvas updating when paused you can see clearly the data is actually getting to the canvas.
+However it never changes when running.

 This example requires lots of boilerplate, so here are the key points